The Invisible Girl (film): Synopsis

-Juan, a former public official, flees from justice and from the tragedy that marked him for life.
-Reina, a teenage girl, runs away from the sexual and moral abuses she has suffered since she was a kid in the sexual exploitation camps of La Pampa, a place controlled by gold mining mafias.
-Joined by destiny they will depart in search of Reina's family in a territory of the Peruvian Amazon without authority, ravaged by crime and greed.
+Juan, a public official, is on the run from the law and the tragedy that scarred him for life.
+Reina, a teenager, is escaping the sexual and moral abuse she suffered as a child in the sexual exploitation camps of La Pampa, an area controlled by gold mining mafias.
+United by fate, they embark on a journey to find Reina's family in a lawless territory of the Peruvian Amazon, plagued by crime and greed.

 Cast

 The actors participating in this film are: